fmi/java-course/homeworks/01-mini-outlook/README.md

      * @param folderPath full path of the folder
      * @return collections of mails available in the folder
      * @throws IllegalArgumentException if any of the parameters is null, empty or blank
-     * @throws AccountNotFound          if the account does not exist
+     * @throws AccountNotFoundException if the account does not exist
-     * @throws FolderNotFound           if the folder does not exist */
+     * @throws FolderNotFoundException  if the folder does not exist */
     Collection<Mail> getMailsFromFolder(String account, String folderPath);